smallbiggie/8-Week-SQL-Challenge/Case Study #1: Danny's Diner/README.md

 #### Steps:
 - To determine the unique number of visits for each customer, utilize **COUNT(DISTINCT `order_date`)**.
-- It's important to apply the **DISTINCT** keyword while calculating the visit count to avoid duplicate counting of days.
-For instance, if Customer A visited the restaurant twice on '2021–01–07', counting without **DISTINCT** would result in 2 days instead of the accurate count of 1 day.

 #### Answer:
 | customer_id | times_visited |